kraftpunk97-zz/ddqn-julia/README.md

 Those metrics are also very similar.

 I have included the results of a test run of 80 episodes in the `extra` folder.

+Everything is ok, if you always have a Plan B up your sleeve, incase Plan A doesn't pan out.
+So here's my Plan B...
+I will take my understanding of the working of DDQN algorithm, and reimplement it in PyTorch.
+If I still get similar results, well then, I'll have to take closer look at my agent code.
+If not, then I will take a closer look at my enviroment code and investigate if the problem lies with Flux.